fpavanSolvd/clothingStore/README.md

     If some part of the request body is invalid or missing HTTP 400 BAD REQUEST
     {
+        "error": "All required fields must be provided" }

+    If UserType is not admin or customer
+    HTTP 400 BAD REQUEST
+    {
         "errors": "UserType must be admin or customer" }

+    If email already exists
+    HTTP 404 BAD REQUEST
+    { "error": "Email john.doe@example.com already exists" }

     ```

 - ### `POST api/v1/users/login`